howarddyer/howarddyer.github.io/_posts/2018-09-21-what-happens-in-bfc-stays-in-bfc.markdown

 <figure>
     <img src="/static/images/posts/2018-09-21-bfc-3.png" alt="Text that is placed next to a floated element will naturally wrap around it" class="c-post__image">
-    <figcaption>Text that is placed next to a floated element will naturally wrap around it.</figcaption>
+    <figcaption>Example 3: Text that is placed next to a floated element will naturally wrap around it.</figcaption>
 </figure>

 Example 3 shows that when there is enough text, the text element will wrap around the floated element.
 Notice also how the outer element wraps around the text, no matter how long the text runs (unlike the floated element in Example 1)

 <figure>
     <img src="/static/images/posts/2018-09-21-bfc-4.png" alt="Text within a BFC will not wrap around floated elements that are outside the BFC" class="c-post__image">
-    <figcaption>Text within a BFC will not wrap around floated elements that are outside the BFC.</figcaption>
+    <figcaption>Example 4: Text within a BFC will not wrap around floated elements that are outside the BFC.</figcaption>
 </figure>

 In Example 4, a BFC has been applied to the text element so that it no longer wraps around the floated element.